stuburger/yafl/README.md

 > **Note:**
 >
-> `onStateChange` is implemented inside the Form's `componentDidUpdate` function which means the same cautions apply when calling setState here as do in any component's `componentDidUpdate` function.
+> `onStateChange` and `onFormValueChange` are implemented inside the Form's `componentDidUpdate` function which means the same cautions apply when calling `setState` in either of these function as do in any component's `componentDidUpdate` function.

 ##### `children: React.ReactNode | ((props: FormProps<T>) => React.ReactNode)`